I’ve been to the mountaintop. Martin Luther King

-The virtues of such a story only enhanced our host, the nurturer supreme that she is.
-We collectively hold truth when we hear it.
+The virtues of such a story only enhanced our host as teacher and nurturer supreme that she is.
+We collectively held the truth of what she said.
 In the same moment, her vulnerability brought us to the same godly place.

 And so these day, this clock ticks a bit more loudly, though I know that my friends would make light of me saying such.
 If we count the early springs that we have left to gather, we might recognize how richly our diverse paths to God have melded.
 We know each other’s plight and we teach each other about the mountaintop.

 I have known Nancy Molpus Pace to be attentive to the comfort of others since she gave me a BIG hug back in 1973.
 It was a hug to end all others, just like the never-ending nourishment of her specialty corn chowder.